 *Wisconsin – at least 7 weeks

-If a breeder is willing to sell you a puppy before 8 weeks, you must WALK AWAY.
-Never trust a breeder who’s advertising underaged puppies.
-Please do NOT buy a dog online (e.g. Craigslist, Facebook) – these places are flooded with irresponsible, money-hungry breeders and pet stores trying to make a quick buck without regard for the mother and puppies’ well-being.
-If the seller refuses to let you visit the facility and meet the parents, you must recognize that something is not right.
-It’s a RED FLAG.
-Most likely, the puppy came from a puppy mill.
-And, puppies from pet stores almost always come from puppy mills.
-As a rule of thumb, you must visit the breeding facility or home AND meet the parents of your new puppy.
-If you see a bunch of dogs living in cages, on the ground, or in a crowded and filthy environment, please leave immediately.
+If the seller refuses to let you visit the facility and meet the parents, you must recognize that something is NOT right.
+Again, it’s a RED FLAG.
+Most likely, the puppy came from a puppy mill, even if they advertise “ethical” breeding.
+Please note that puppies from pet stores almost always come from puppy mills.
+As a rule of thumb, you must visit the breeding facility or the breeder’s home AND meet the parents of your new puppy.
+If you see dogs living in cages, on the ground, or in a crowded and filthy environment, please leave immediately.
+Contact the authorities to investigate as the breeder could also be breaking the animal rights laws.

 Rescue is always the BEST breed

 Ultimately, rescue is, paws down, the BEST breed.
 With dog homelessness being a global issue, buying a puppy only supports breeding.
 Again, this world does NOT need another dog.
-Stray dogs, street/feral dogs, and shelter dogs are ubiquitous in the world, even in the ones with the most progressive animal rights laws.
-In the U.S. alone, 6.5 million companion animals enter the shelter every year – 3.3 million dogs and 3.2 million cats.
-A shocking 1.5 million shelter animals are euthanized (yes, they are KILLED) every single year.
-These numbers skyrocket when looking at global homelessness.
-When you rescue, you save a life.
-From puppies to senior dogs, you can adopt and make a pawsitive impact!
-As a rescue Yorkie, I can only bark that rescues rock!
+Stray dogs, street/feral dogs, and shelter dogs are ubiquitous in the world, even in places with the most progressive animal rights laws.
+In the U.S. alone, 6.3 million companion animals enter the shelter every year – 3.1 million dogs and 3.2 million cats.

 Sniff out more as to why you should NOT buy a dog from a breeder